Treatment to get you back to feeling like yourself

 The clinical team will review your treatment progress at regularly scheduled case conferences to monitor the best ways to help you succeed.
 This involves review of your treatment plan, goal setting and discharge planning.
 If any changes to your treatment plan are necessary, it will be discussed with you prior to implementation.

 Once your treatment goals have been met, your care will be transferred back to your referring physician.
-We want to ensure that you are able to get back to your normal life and will offer periodic follow-up treatments and services as needed.
+We want to ensure that you are able to get back to your functional life and will offer periodic follow-up treatments and services as needed.

 Every effort is made to expedite the scheduling of patients with acute pain or with emergency pain syndromes, such as shingles.
 Scheduling times may vary, but the goal is to see patients with acute pain within three business days and those with chronic pain within two weeks.
 A referral packet that includes information about the center, appointment time, registration information, and a patient questionnaire, is mailed to you for completion prior to your scheduled appointment.